r-lib/pkgdown/tests/testthat/_snaps/check.md

       check_pkgdown(pkg)
     Condition
       Error in `check_pkgdown()`:
       !
-2 vignettes missing from index in _pkgdown.yml: "articles/nested" and "width".
+2 vignettes missing from index: "articles/nested" and "width".
+      i Edit _pkgdown.yml to fix the problem.

 # informs if everything is ok

     Code
       check_pkgdown(pkg)
     Message
-      v No problems found in _pkgdown.yml
+      v No problems found.